mer-hybris/hadk.sailfishos.org/android.rst

 Mer Modifications to CyanogenMod
 --------------------------------

-Our modifications are kept in two places:

-* **repo manifest**: This tracks all hybris-specific branches of the Droid system that we have modified (see below)
-* **Kernel repositories**: The patched kernel configuration for each device is kept in a modified kernel repository
+Our modifications are tracked by our own hybris-specific repo manifest file, currently at version *hybris-10.1* which is based on the *CyanogenMod* 10.1.x releases.
+The below sections outline our modifications to these sources for developing *libhybris* based adaptations.

 Droid System
 ````````````